ionide/ionide.github.io/content/Editors/Code/options.md

 #### `FSharp.lineLens.prefix`

-The prefix displayed before the signature
+The prefix displayed before the signature in a LineLens

 **Type:** `string`